 Immediately following CSL Limited’s presentation at the 35th Annual J. P. Morgan Healthcare Conference this past January in San Francisco, I had the opportunity to meet Paul Perreault, the company’s CEO and managing director (see photo).
 Actually, Perreault and I first met over the phone back in November 2016, resulting in Life Science Leader magazine’s February 2017 cover feature — The Secrets To CSL Limited’s Incredible Revenue Growth .
 The original article included three sidebars.
 Unfortunately, as is sometimes the case when producing a print publication, you don’t have room for everything.
 As a result, we ended up cutting the sidebar printed below.

-This article, along with 39 others (and counting), is housed in our increasingly popular online series — From The Cutting Room Floor.
+This article, along with 39 others (and counting), is housed in our increasingly popular online series — "Beyond The Printed Page."
 Access to this content is FREE.
 If you like what you read, we would encourage you to consider becoming a subscriber.
 For if you enjoy what actually didn’t make it into the print magazine, just imagine how much you will like what did!

 Achieving Work-Life Balance As A Big Pharma Exec

 Being the head of any Big Pharma is bound to test an executive’s work-life balance.
 But when that Big Pharma is headquartered in Australia, and the company prides itself on being a “global operation,” maintaining any kind of work-life balance is a formidable task.
 “I’m not the poster child for how to strive for work-life balance,” admits Paul Perreault, CEO and managing director of CSL.
 Perreault spends about 100 days a year in Australia for board and general shareholders meetings, as well as results presentations.
 Considering the U.S. constitutes the bulk of CSL’s business (i.e., approximately 44 percent of annual sales), he spends about 130 days there (he owns a home in Eastern Pennsylvania).